-Google, Adobe Flash, Google Chrome includes a secured
+21 Google, Adobe Flash, Google Chrome includes a secured version of Adobe Flash inside of all of its updates.

-Remove Programs' or 'Uninstall or social media shares. change a program') and review what is installed.
-Are there programs you Safe Sources do not recognize the name of?
-Some of these may be important for the Software should be obtained directly functioning of your computer, but if a publisher listed in the 'Publisher' Column.
-Also look out for 'helper' without your knowledge.
+Remove Programs' or 'Uninstall or change a program') and review what is installed.
+Are there programs you do not recognize the name of?
+Some of these may be important for the functioning of your computer, but if something looks suspicious you should research what it is and decide if you can remove it.
+Particularly be suspicious of installed software which does not have a publisher listed in the 'Publisher' Column.
+Also look out for 'helper' browser toolbars which were installed without your knowledge.